albarron/academic-kickstart/content/teaching/natural-language-processing/_index.md

 ## Teaching methods

 The course is a combination of seminar and practical sessions.
 In either case, active participation of the students is expected.
-Assuming you know the basics of programming (e.g., by completing the python course in [Topic 0](#topic0)) we will cover a (practical) description of diverse models and tasks.
+Assuming you know the basics of programming (e.g., by completing the python course in [Topic 0](#topic0)) we will cover a (practical) description of diverse models and tasks

+In order to succeed, the student has to carry our regular homework, which comes in the form of small exercises.